SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-WPF-Chart/README.md

 </Grid>
  ```

-**Step 2:** In first column of grid layout, initialize the [SfChart](https://help.syncfusion.com/wpf/charts/getting-started)and add the axes and series as shown below.
+**Step 2:** In first column of grid layout, initialize the [SfChart](https://help.syncfusion.com/wpf/charts/getting-started) and add the axes and series as shown below.

 **XAML**